getludic/ludic/docs/catalog.md

 !!! warning "Experimental"

     This module is in an experimental state.
-It is not clear yet how to make generation of tables from annotations and combine them with forms, button actions and so on.
+It is not clear yet how to make the generation of tables from annotations and combine them with forms, button actions, and so on.
 The idea is to make it flexible and extensible.

 Here is what you can do: